efsa95/intro-to-ds/_sources/README.md

 # Data Science Portfolio

-# Thanks for visiting!
+Thanks for visiting!

-Here youll be able to see my journy into the world of data science!
-Most of my projects are data analysis using various machine learning tools with [scikit-learn](https://github.com/efsa95/efsa95/blob/main/files/ElijahSmithAntonidesResume2025.pdf)
+Most of my projects focus on data analysis using various machine learning tools with [scikit-learn](https://scikit-learn.org/stable/).
-You can see my projects on the left.
+You can see my projects on the left, along with a few smaller learning projects.

-**This is still under construction**